-Margaret Cheatham Williams is an Emmy-nominated film producer and editor, currently working as a film and video editor with ProPublica.
+Margaret Cheatham Williams is freelance Emmy-nominated film producer and editor.

 She is particularly driven to stories that examine the intersection of health, family and personal identity.
 Through deep character exploration, she aims to tackle intimate issues including gender, fertility, and sexuality.